Summer Camps 2026 Catalog

 Engineering For Kids Summer Camp

 If you’re searching for a fun summer camp, look no further than Engineering For Kids!
 Our STEM (Science, Technology, Math, Engineering) camps offer both full day and half day options.
-Through interactive, engaging and open-ended projects, campers will learn in a fun, safe environment and explore everything engineers do from toy-making (mechanical engineering), building sturdy structures (civil engineering), creating airplanes (aerospace engineering) to designing your own video games through coding softwares, building and programming Lego robotics and much more.
+Through interactive, engaging and open-ended projects, campers will learn in a fun, safe environment and explore everything engineers do from toy-making (mechanical engineering), building sturdy structures (civil engineering), creating airplanes (aerospace engineering) to designing your own video games through coding software, building and programming Lego robotics and much more.
 Call (503) 914-9995 or email portlandmetro@engineeringforkids.net to learn more!

 In This Section

-Extended Care:
+Extended Care

 Morning: 7:30-9 a.m.